Entering the ancient and bustling Medina of Fez, where every archway leads to a new adventure in the heart of Morocco.

 “Very well, thank you.” came the reply.

-Well, I was exhausted by now, but no rest for the weary as I entertained the mindless conversation that in foreign countries inevitably dwindles down to: “How is it that America, who represents X amount of the world’s population consumes X amount of the world’s resources?”
+Well, I was exhausted by now, but there was no rest for the weary as I entertained the mindless conversation that in foreign countries inevitably dwindles down to: “How is it that America, which represents X amount of the world’s population, consumes Y amount of the world’s resources?”

 “Well you see pal, parking cars on the moon and fielding multiple simultaneous carrier groups across the globe ain’t cheap—get it?”